Glossary of US Real Estate Terms Commonly Used

-This term refers to conditions that have to be met for the purchase of a home to be finalized.
+This term refers to conditions that have to be met to purchase a home to be finalized.

 For example, there may be contingencies that the loan must be approved or the appraised value must be near the final sale price.

-Construction contingency is added costs that are added into your construction budget to cover unforeseen budget overages and change orders on the project.
+Construction contingency is added to your construction budget to cover unforeseen budget overages and change orders on the project.

 Depending on the risk of the project, a flipper may include anywhere from as little as 5% up to 25%.

-A contract contingency is a condition put on an offer to buy a home, such as the prospective buyer making an offer contingent on his or her sale of the property.
+A contract contingency is a condition put on an offer to buy a home, such as the prospective buyer making an offer contingent on their property sale.

 Conventional Loans are not insured or guaranteed by the Federal Government (such as FHA or VA loans).